-If a student is cancelled or terminated, for whatever reason, the following apply: • Each student will be notified of
+If a student is cancelled or terminated, for whatever reason, the following apply:

-- acceptance/rejection in writing.
+- Each student will be notified of acceptance/ rejection in writing.
 In the event a student is rejected, all tuition, fees and other charges will be refunded.
 A student in any term who withdraws from the College must give written notice to the College.
 Date of withdrawal is the last day of recorded attendance. - The College will acknowledge in writing any notice of cancellation within 10 business days after the receipt of request and will refund the amount due within 30 business days.
-Written notice of cancellation shall take place on the date the letter of cancellation is postmarked, or in the cases where the notice is hand carried, it shall occur on the date the notice is delivered to the College. - · Notwithstanding anything to the contrary, if a student gives written notice of cancellation within five business days following written acceptance by the College, all tuition and fees paid will be refunded regardless of whether
+Written notice of cancellation shall take place on the date the letter of cancellation is postmarked, or in the cases where the notice is shand carried, it shall occur on the date the notice is delivered to the College.

-- When a student has been accepted and gives written notice of cancellation following the fifth business day after the day of acceptance but before the start of the program, all tuition, fees and other charges, except 15 percent of the total cost of the course (not to exceed \$50) shall be refunded.
-All prepaid tuition is refundable. - When a student has been accepted by the College and gives written notice of cancellation or termination after the start of the period of instruction for which the student has been charged, but before completion of 75 percent of the period of instruction, then student is assessed a pro rata portion of tuition, fees and all other charges based on the number of days in the term plus 25 percent of the total program cost (25 percent not to exceed \$100.00.)
-After the completion of the 75 percent of the period of instruction for which the student has been charged, no refunds will be made. - Student refunds are made within 30 days of the date of determination of withdrawal if the student does not officially withdraw. • The refund policy is not linked to compliance - with the College's regulations or rules of · Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of
+- Notwithstanding anything to the contrary, if a student gives written notice of cancellation following written acceptance by the College and prior to the start of the period of instruction for which they have been charged ("Period of Instruction"), all tuition and fees paid, except the application fee, will be refunded.
+If any books or supplies provided by the College are not returned unused and in a condition that they can be returned to the supplier, the student will be assessed the cost of these books and supplies.
+All prepaid tuition is refundable. - If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the Period of Instruction for which they have been charged, but before completion of 75% of the Period of Instruction, the amount for tuition, fees, and all other charges for the completed portion of the Period of Instruction charged shall not exceed the pro rata portion of the total charges for tuition, fees, and all other charges that the length of the completed portion of the Period of Instruction bears to its total length, plus the cost of books and supplies for each course enrolled.
+After the completion of 75% of the Period of Instruction, no refunds will be made. - Student refunds are made within 45 days of the date of determination of withdrawal if the student does not officially withdraw. - The refund policy is not linked to compliance with the College's regulations or rules of conduct. - Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course.